offbynull/offbynull.github.io/docs/data/learn/Modeling/input/input.md

  * `{bm} data` - Values for a variable.
 For example, given a sample of 5 people from a population, the following data represents their weights (numerical variable): [180, 200, 144, 127, 194].  `{ref}osis:1.1`

  * `{bm} datum` - A single value in data. `{ref}osis:1.1`

+ * `{bm} quantitative data` - Data that measures or counts the attributes of a population.
+Household income, number of family members, and distance to the nearest Burger King are all examples of quantitative data. `{ref}osis:1.2`

+ * `{bm} qualitative data/(qualitative data|categorical data)/i` - Data that falls into a category but typically can't be measured or expressed using numbers.
+Hair color, car model, and brand of shoes are all examples of qualitative data. `{ref}osis:1.2`

+ * `{bm} discrete quantitative data/(discrete|discrete data|discrete quantitative data)/i` - Quantitative data that can only be counted (no fractions / ratios).
+For example, imagine measuring the number of emails you send throughout the day.
+The value would end up being a whole number.
+There's no such thing as a sending a fractional number of e-mails (e.g. half e-mail or a quarter e-mail). `{ref}osis:1.2`

+ * `{bm} continuous quantitative data/(discrete|discrete data|discrete quantitative data)/i` - Quantitative data that can be fractional.
+For example, imagine measuring how many hours it took someone to drive to work.
+The value may end up being a fractional number (e.g. 2.15 hours). `{ref}osis:1.2`

 TODO: start from 1.2